yosunlu/OnlyMemes/README.md

   ![List](screenshots/list.png)

-This is NOT some random youtube clone projects on youtube!

 ## Technologies used
+Just to clarify, this is NOT some random youtube clone projects on youtube that uses Youtube APIs! (that was mouthfull)
+I (kind of) built my own server, and dealt with uploading and watching the videos myself.
-👽 Frontend: React.js
+👽 Frontend: React.js, Next.js
 👽 Backend: Node.js Express.js
 👽 Database & Authentication: Firebase, including Firestore, Functions, Authentication 👽 Cloud Services: Google Cloud Platform, including Cloud Run, Bucket (Cloud Storage), Pub/Sub

+###

 ### Video Storage (Cloud Storage)
 Google Cloud Storage will be used to host the raw and processed videos.
 This is a simple, scalable, and cost effective solution for storing and serving large files.